denis-beurive/jekyll-with-github/CUSTOM.md

 > Please, make sure to set the option `--host 0.0.0.0`, otherwise the HTTP server will not be accessible from the host.

-## Run the non-interective container
+## Using the non-interective container

 ```Batchfile
 SET site_name="my-blog"